sahilanguralla/profind/README.md

 # profind
 A simple AngularJS project to search people by email.
-The main motive behind this project is to design an efficient AngularJS app template
+This is an angular seed app which has following features:
+* Lazy Loading Controllers
+* Complete Modularity (seperated controllers, services, routes, filters, etc.)
+* A proper HTTP request sample